Saatva Down Alternative Comforter

 Best for: Sleepers who value hygiene, want to change aesthetics by swapping covers, or want the highest warmth-to-weight ratio from premium down fill.
 The initial cost is higher (you buy insert plus cover), but the system lasts longer.

-For a deeper explanation of duvets: What Is a Duvet?
+For a deeper explanation of duvets: What is a duvet?

 A quilt consists of three layers: a decorative top (often pieced fabric), a thin batting fill (polyester, cotton, or wool), and a backing fabric.
-These layers are stitched together in a pattern — the stitching is both functional (holds layers together) and decorative.
+These layers are stitched together in a pattern.
+The stitching is both functional (holds layers together) and decorative.
 Quilts originated as functional bed coverings made from fabric scraps; today they range from utility bedding to heirloom quality.

 Quilts are significantly thinner and lighter than comforters or duvets.
 They provide coverage but not significant warmth on their own.
 Many people use a quilt as a top decorative layer over a duvet or comforter, or alone during warmer months.